Microservice-API-Patterns/MDSL-Specification/docs/generators/graphql.md

         payload D<string>
 ```

-The generator produces the following GraphQL schema for the single endpoint in the above MDSL specification:
+The generator produces a GraphQL schema for the single endpoint in the above MDSL specification.

 ## Generated GraphQL